-THE GOOD: Serta innerspring mattresses are widely available and come in many price, firmness, and comfort levels.
+THE GOOD: Serta innerspring mattresses come in many price, firmness, and comfort levels.
 Initial comfort and support is often good.
 Serta iSeries comes with a 120-day in-home trial.
 Serta mattresses are widely available in stores and online.

-THE BAD: Like innerspring beds in general, Serta beds tend to have below-average longevity due to sagging and body impression development.
-Noise and poor motion isolation are possible from some Perfect Sleeper models.
+THE BAD: Like innerspring beds in general, Serta beds tend to have below-average durability / longevity due mainly to sagging.
+Noise and poor motion isolation are possible from Perfect Sleeper.